-(1) For Consumer Studies and Family Studies Majors, courses in the Social Sciences/Humanities Core can be chosen from the following areas: Agricultural Economics, Arts, Business, Education, Earth and Atmospheric Sciences (Arts), Native Studies, Physical Education and Recreation, and Rural Sociology.
+(1) For Consumer Studies and Family Studies Majors, courses in the Social Sciences/Humanities Core can be chosen from the following areas: Agricultural Economics, Arts, Business,

+Education, Earth and Atmospheric Sciences (Arts), Native Studies, Physical Education and Recreation, and Rural Sociology.

-(2) Approved Program Electives must be chosen in consultation with an academic advisor. ★9 of all the Approved Program Electives must be chosen from CONS, FAM, HECOL, NU FS, NUTR, or TCC, or from an approved list of courses consistent with the Human Ecology program.
+(2) Approved Program Electives must be chosen in consultation with an academic advisor.
+9 of all the Approved Program Electives must be chosen from CONS, FAM, HECOL, NU FS, NUTR, or TCC.